oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 MUST utilize confidentiality and integrity protection as described in
 {{communication-security}}.

-To mitigate the risk of access token capture and replay, the lifetime of the token MUST be limited.
-One means of achieving this is by putting a validity time field inside the protected part of the token.
-Note that using short-lived tokens reduces the impact of them being leaked.

 There is no requirement on the particular structure or format of a bearer token, as described in {{accessing-protected-resources}}.
 If a bearer token is a reference to authorization information, such references MUST be infeasible for an attacker to guess, such as using a sufficiently long cryptographically random string.
 If a bearer token uses an encoding mechanism to contain the authorization information in the token itself, the access token MUST use integrity protection sufficient to prevent the token from being modified.
 One example of an encoding and signing mechanism for access tokens is described in JSON Web Token Profile for Access Tokens {{RFC9068}}.